sinke237/studentManagementSystem/README.md

  Playing with Spring Boot; practicing
  - CRUD
  - Authorisation
- - Integration testing with JGiven
+ - Integration testing with JGiven, TestContainers

 ### Database Setup
+I am assuming you want a disposible database like me.
+A database running in a docker container.
 ```dockerfile
 docker pull postgres
 ```